andersgMSFT/TakeOrderTest/README.md

-# AL-Go Template
+# Business Central samples - Take Order

+## Try the demo yourself

+Follow the steps in [Try out sample apps](https://github.com/BusinessCentralDemos/AL-Go/blob/main/Scenarios/TryPowerPlatformSamples.md) to get the sample set up with your own tenant.

 ## Per Tenant Extension Project
-This template repository can be used for managing Per Tenant Extensions for Business Central.

-Please consult https://github.com/microsoft/AL-Go/#readme for scenarios on usage
+This repository is based on the preview AL-Go for GitHub template available here: https://github.com/BusinessCentralDemos/AL-Go-PTE